What is Grad Night?

 Mainly to avoid contraband or gate-crashing at the event but also to add to the fun of the celebration.

-Do parents have to attend?
+Do parents have to attend the dinner?

 Yes!
 This night is a celebration for graduates and their parents.
 Parents deserve to share in the celebration too!